Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Q3) What are your readers’ character traits?

-Moms are typically patient and caring and appreciate a sense of humor.
+Moms are typically patient and caring and appreciate a sense of humor about the hard work of raising children.

 Q4) What niche topics would appeal the most to your readers?

-A child’s mental, physical, and emotional development could be attractive talk points for stay-at-home moms.
+A child’s mental, physical, and emotional development could be effective talking points for stay-at-home moms.

-Q5) What topics would your readers hate about my niche?
+Q5) What topics would your readers hate about the niche?

 Stay-at-home moms don’t like to be looked down on by others.
 So, you could write blogs about how society views them and their impact.